rezabungel/Network-operating-systems-and-their-administration-4th-semester/README.md

 + Mac OS - no data.

 ## <a name="Practice">Practice.</a>
-Small scripts are stored in this folder.
+Small scripts and completed tasks are stored in this folder.
 In order to run the script, you need to write `bash name_scipts`.
+Task 1 - implement 30 bash scripts that perform what is shown in the screenshot.

 ## <a name="Lecture">Lecture.</a>
 ### <a name="Building_a_project">Building a project.</a>